devoteam-se/devolunch/terraform/README.md

 # Deploy

+These are Terraform files to deploy to GCP.

 ## Scraper

 Go to `/terraform/scraper` and check that the variables are correct in `variables.tf` and make sure to copy `terraform.tfvars.examples` and name it `terraform.tfvars`.
 Verify that the languages you want to use are correct.